Patchethium/Azalea/src-tauri/src/voicevox_sys/binding/README.md

 mv voicevox_core.rs path_to_voicevox_sys/voicevox_core.rs # replace the path to your own
 ```

-Usually you don't need to do this.
+If you changed the platform, you may need to regenerate the binding.
+The pre-built binding is on Arch Linux AMD64.